Top 5 Online MBAs in Finance in 2022

 Working professionals also pursue finance MBA programs in hopes of promotion and/or salary advancement.
 Unlike MA or MS degrees in finance, which prepare students for finance-specific positions, MBAs in finance provide diverse and flexible general skills that prepare graduates for more various, higher-paying careers in finance.

-Experienced financial controllers earn annual median salaries of about $88,000 per year, according to PayScale.
-Salaries for financial directors and financial managers amount to about $112,000-128,000 annually.
+Midcareer financial controllers earned an average annual salary of $85,380 as of December 2021, according to PayScale.
+Financial directors earned an average annual salary of $114,220 as of December 2021.
+Financial managers, on the other hand, earn a median annual salary of $134,180.
 Keep in mind that salaries vary based on job title, employer, and industry, and that other factors such as work experience and location also influence salary potential.

 What Can You Do With an MBA in Finance?

 Finance directors oversee finance departments and teams in creating and implementing financial strategies.
-Finance directors possess advanced skills in accounting and financial analysis, projection, and reporting, and they typically need master’s degrees in business administration, finance, or related fields.
+Finance directors possess advanced skills in accounting and financial analysis, projection, and reporting, and they typically need master's degrees in business administration, finance, or related fields.
 As managers, these leaders also hire and evaluate finance staff.
-Finance director median annual salaries are about $112,749, according to PayScale data.
+Finance directors earn an average annual salary of $114,220, according to December 2021 PayScale data.

 These professionals oversee financial departments such as accounting, auditing, or budgeting.
 Financial controllers frequently generate financial analyses, projections, and plans.
 This role also involves regulation compliance paperwork and financial reporting duties.
 Financial controllers need excellent communication, problem-solving, and quantitative skills.
-Most financial controllers hold related master’s degrees and professional CPA, financial accountant, or financial manager certifications.
-Financial controllers earn a $82,486 median annual salary, according to PayScale.
+Most financial controllers hold related master's degrees and professional CPA, financial accountant, or financial manager certifications.
+Financial controllers earned an average annual salary of $86,280 as of December 2021.

-Tasked with ensuring their organizations’ financial health, financial managers create financial goals, strategies, and plans to safeguard and improve their companies’ financial success.
-These professionals need analytical and leadership skillsets to analyze data and market trends, direct investments, and supervise financial staff.
+Tasked with ensuring their organizations' financial health, financial managers create financial goals, strategies, and plans to safeguard and improve their companies' financial success.
+These professionals need analytical and leadership skill sets to analyze data and market trends, direct investments, and supervise financial staff.
 Types of financial managers include credit or cash managers, treasurers, risk managers, and financial controllers.
-According to the BLS, financial managers enjoyed a mean annual salary of $127,990 in 2018.
-The BLS also projects 16% growth for this profession between 2018 and 2028.
+According to the BLS, financial managers earned a median annual salary of $134,180 as of 2020.
+The BLS also projects a 17% growth for this profession between 2020-2030.

 Financial analysts advise public companies or private clients regarding financial investments.
 Financial analysts evaluate existing investments, such as stocks and bonds, and recommend new investments based on analysis of risk and market trends.
 These professionals may also evaluate company financial statements and management teams.
 Financial analysts need analytical, quantitative, and communication skills as they analyze and report to clients regarding investments and other financial information.
-Financial analysts earned a median annual salary of $85,660 in 2018, according to the BLS.
-The BLS also projects a 6% increase in financial analyst positions from 2018-2028.
+Financial analysts earned a median annual salary of $83,660 as of 2020, according to the BLS.
+The BLS also projects a 6% increase in financial analyst positions from 2020-2030.

 Online MBA in Finance Curriculum